AryamanSriva/Airline-Reservation-System/README.md

 ## Features
 **User & Admin Roles**
 - Customers can search flights, book tickets and manage reservations
-- Admins can add, update and remove flights from the system.
+- Admins can add, update and remove flights from the system

 **Flight Management**
 - View available flights.